tytysam/100-days-of-code/README.md

 Bootstrap is likely still my go-to framework, but today was all about Tailwind.

 I also threw some time at playing with some more complicated CSS animations / transitions...
+Read a really great piece by Tobias Ahlin about Meaningful Motion with Action-Driven Animation.
+Spoke to using action-driven animation rather than state-driven animation... super interesting.
 More to come!

 **Thoughts:**
 <br />